-You may still be asking yourself, ok, so what's the difference between traditional box braids and knotless braids?
+You may still be asking yourself "Okay, so what's the difference between traditional box braids and knotless braids?"
 Well, it starts at installation.
 "Traditional box braids are created by wrapping [the] extension hair around the base of the natural hair and creating a knot attachment at the scalp," says Dr. Williams.
 "Knotless braids are created by incorporating the extension hair into the base of the natural hair invisibly (without a knot)."

 Remember when Dr. Williams mentioned that knotless braids could take longer to install?
 That is generally the case.
 Mainly because your braider has to stop to add extra hair as they finish each braid.
-This not only means you're in the chair longer, but the cost of service due to time and the thoughtful technique used to create each braid can bump the price up.
+This not only means you're in the chair longer, but the time required and the thoughtful technique used to create each braid can bump the service price up.

 Pros and Cons

 Knotless braids seem to have more pros than cons.
 However, if adding a few additional hours (and coins) to your braiding session feels like too much, traditional box braids may be your best bet.
 Your time spent in the chair will vary depending on your hair length, thickness, and how long your braids are—so check in with your stylist before booking to get a guesstimate.
 You can plan for up to nine hours (five at the least) and a bill that can cost up to $300 or more per session, but again, this will vary.